Heidelberg University (Ohio): History

-According to a statement issued by former interim President Dr. James Troha to all Heidelberg students: "In considering the transition from college to university, the board and senior administrators addressed such issues as competition and trends in higher education and the perception of "university" among prospective students in the U.S. and abroad.
-Thorough research of both internal and external audiences indicated strong support to become Heidelberg University."

 Campus

 Heidelberg is situated on 110 acre enclosed in Tiffin, Ohio, the county seat of Seneca County, in northwestern Ohio.
 The campus is located on the east side of Tiffin on College Hill, within a half mile of downtown Tiffin.

 Heidelberg's campus includes 26 buildings, 10 of which are listed on the National Register of Historic Places.
 The architecture ranges from pure Greek Revival and Victorian Gothic to English Gothic and the functional style.
 Many of the buildings are formed in gray Bloomville limestone with cut Bedford stone for trim, bringing a sense of overall unity to the various styles.

-Academics

-Heidelberg offers 36 undergraduate courses of study, four graduate programs, 16 minors, and 13 pre-professional programs.
-The university has an honors program, The Life of the Mind, that focuses on four thematic components: the artist, the citizen, the scholar, and the scientist.

-Its American Junior Year program at Heidelberg University in Heidelberg, Germany, is the oldest exchange program between an American university and a German university.
-Heidelberg is also home to the National Center for Water Quality Research and The Center for Historic and Military Archaeology.

-Eighty-five percent of the senior faculty members hold a doctorate or the highest degree in their core competency.
-The student-to-faculty ratio is 14:1 and the average class size is 20 to 25.